 - Each director has reviewed the arrangements in their portfolio and certified their effectiveness to the Executive Manager - Finance.
 These assurances include internal financial controls and provide the opportunity to highlight any weaknesses or areas of concern.
-For 2020/21, no areas of weakness or concern were identified. - The Council's financial management arrangements comply with the requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010). - Corporate Management Team regularly considers Learning Reports that look back on the implementation of projects to highlight any positive and negative lessons to be learned. - The Council's committee structure supports the organisational and management structure of the Council, incorporating a culture of accountability that has been developed throughout. - The Council's Constitution promotes good decision-making and adherence to the Building Better Business Cases methodology, supporting evidence-based options appraisal for the commissioning and procurement of services.
+For 2020/21, no areas of weakness or concern were identified. - The Council's financial management arrangements comply with the requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010). - The Council's committee structure supports the organisational and management structure of the Council, incorporating a culture of accountability that has been developed throughout. - The Council's Constitution promotes good decision-making and adherence to the Building Better Business Cases methodology, supporting evidence-based options appraisal for the commissioning and procurement of services.

 - The Audit Committee remains responsible for ensuring the effectiveness of the internal audit function and considering all reports prepared by the external auditor.
 Its remit ensures that the work of the Council, from both a control and performance perspective, is checked and scrutinised. - A significant induction and training programme for new and returning councillors is delivered after each local election, including the May 2017 election and subsequent by-elections in November 2019. - A professional, independent and objective internal audit service is one of the key elements of good governance.
 The Council's internal audit function operates in accordance with the Public Sector Internal Audit Standards (PSIAS). - The internal audit service followed their Audit Plan during the year and their work revealed a range of findings.
 Management are undertaking work to implement agreed recommendations.
 This is described in the Internal Audit Annual Report. - The Council's external auditor is Deloitte LLP.
-They regularly report to the Audit Committee and their reports cover the financial statements audit and wider scope requirements set out within the Code of Audit Practice.
+They regularly report to the Audit Committee and their reports cover the annual accounts audit and wider scope requirements set out within the Code of Audit Practice.

-The Chief Executive met with the Local Area Network (LAN) in February 2021.
+The Council has engaged with its Local Area Network (LAN) throughout the year.
 The LAN comprises the Council's regulatory bodies who collectively agree the focus for planned scrutiny activities that should result in continuous improvement and assurance to other stakeholders, including the public.
-The Chief Executive's meeting with the LAN encompassed the following:
+Engagement with the LAN in 2020/21 included: